P-p-H-d/mlib/README.md

 * value\_type\_t refers to the type of the value object used to associate an element to.
 * name\_itref\_t refers to a pair of key and value for associative arrays.

-An object shall be initialized (aka constructor) before being use by other methods.
+An object shall be initialized (aka constructor) before being used by other methods.
-It shall be cleared (aka destructor) after being use and before program termination.
+It shall be cleared (aka destructor) after being used and before program termination.
 An iterator has not destructor but shall be set before being used.

 A container takes as input the